 Which country produces how much greenhouse gas?
-Where do those numbers come from?
+At the Climate Chance Conference in Lima, politicians will again negotiate the reduction of the annual emission rates.
+But where do those numbers come from?
 Who verifies them?
 A report

 At the beginning of December, the time will have come again: the heads of state and government will meet for the World Climate Change Conference in Lima.
 Once again, the aim will be to negotiate binding targets for reducing greenhouse gas emissions.
 But first they will have to lay their cards on the table: which country emits how much CO2 and other greenhouse gases?
 Who is reducing their emissions?
 Who abides by the agreed targets and who does not?
 This will be followed by tough negotiations, which will focus also on the payment of billions.
 Yet where do those figures derive from, around which all this revolves?
 Who controls them?